latam-blockchain/website/for-developers/developer-resources/README.md

 ## TokenBridge

-There are two bridge implementations on progress connecting Latam-Blockchain and Ethereum Mainnet.
+There are two bridge implementations on progress connecting Latam-Blockchain and Ethereum.

 \*\*\*\*[**USD Bridge**](https://docs.tokenbridge.net/xdai-bridge/about): ERC20-to-Native TokenBridge implementation, used for transferring USDT &lt;-&gt; USD between Ethereum and Latam-Blockchain.
 WIP